-The researchers undertook a qualitative study in which they interviewed ten mothers, aiming to “explore maternal self-perceptions of bonding with their infants and parenting experiences following birth trauma.”
+In another important paper, researchers undertook a qualitative study in which they interviewed ten mothers.
+They wanted to “explore maternal self-perceptions of bonding with their infants and parenting experiences following birth trauma.”
 (Molloy et al 2020).

 I won’t lie about the fact that reading some of these women’s words is harrowing.
 But this kind of honesty is what we seek in qualitative research.
 These women’s words remind us that trauma is complex.
 People experience things differently.
 There is much talk from some areas of the kind of trauma that derives from intervention or the words and actions of professionals, and that is certainly confirmed in this paper.
 But in talking about the sources of their feelings, the women also reference being upset by information from outside sources (childbirth education being one example), by their expectations of themselves, by societal pressure.
 It’s important not to focus only on one area when sources of trauma are multiple, and also individual.

 If you’ve heard me speak, either live or online, you might know that one of the things I refer to often is the way that our current approach to maternity care has served to undermine woman’s own knowledge.
+I’ve written about that as well, most recently in In Your Own Time: how western medicine controls the start of labour and why this needs to stop.
 When we insist that pregnancy length is fixed and not fluid, when we force women to follow due dates defined by machines and not their own bodies, when we constantly prioritise medical definitions over women’s own instincts, we undermine a vital source of information and a well of trust.

 “Women who experienced birth trauma often described disconnection to their infants and lacking confidence in their parental decision making.
 Many perceived themselves as being ‘not good enough’ mothers.
 For some women the trauma resulted in memory gaps of the immediate post-partum period which they found distressing, or physical recovery was so overwhelming that it impacted their capabilities to parent the way they had imagined they would.
 Some women developed health anxiety which resulted in an isolating experience of early parenthood.”
 (Molloy et al 2020).